Seattle police scanner: dispatch open, tactical encrypted

 Is Seattle Police Department radio encrypted?

 Partially.
-Seattle PD uses a hybrid model where dispatch and routine patrol communications remain accessible to the public, while tactical operations, SWAT, and investigative channels are encrypted.
-This 'dispatch open, tactical encrypted' approach has been in place since the early 2020s.
+Seattle PD uses a hybrid model: dispatch and routine patrol communications remain in the clear on the PSERN system, while tactical and investigative channels are encrypted.
+SPD announced it will expand tactical encryption in 2026 but has committed to keeping standard dispatch channels open.

 Can I listen to Seattle police scanner online?